 Chocolate prices, like any crop, change in response to extreme weather conditions, disease contamination and insect infestation.
 Whenever an event causes suppliers to raise their prices, manufacturers must know the details of the industry adjustment.
 The more information the business has, the stronger its foundation for negotiation.

 Constant communication with a supplier is always a best practice.
 If a business has a good working relationship with a vendor, the manufacturer can create contracts around fluctuating supply markets.
 Open communication should give suppliers a chance to warn a buyer when prices will rise and explain the reasoning behind the change.
 My Purchasing Center, a business advice blog, said customers should ask for the exact details of every price increase.
-If a vendor raises cost of materials due to shortage, the cost increase should only cover the market change.
-Businesses must look out for partners trying to use fluctuations as opportunities to ask for more than their fair share.
+If a vendor raises the cost of materials due to shortage, the cost increase should only cover the market change.
+Businesses must lookout for partners trying to use fluctuations as opportunities to ask for more than their fair share.

 Businesses should base every negotiation with a supplier on a wealth of information.
-Organizations must have a complete picture of production procedures to compare manufacturing material needs to predicted customer demand.
+Organizations must have a complete picture of production procedures to compare manufacturing material needs to predict customer demand.
 Production plants, inventory warehouses and sales departments should all report to a unified software system.
 Employees who use automated data collection solutions provide managers with the up-to-date details they need to communicate with outside parties.

 A company should also investigate how other suppliers respond to material price changes.
 Supply Chain Digest suggested checking with non-competing manufacturers in similar industries to compare costs.
 A company should always investigate other suppliers to ensure it receives the best deal available.
 When prices for raw materials increase, it might be time to find a new supplier that can offer a better plan for the new economy.